rishitas18/Predicting-Credit-Card-Customers-Segmentation-/README.md

 • Performed Attrition Analysis for 25K Credit Card Users using SQL to identify factors contributing to churn rate across different countries. • Developed Customer Churning Analysis Visualizations, identified critical patterns ofroot causes behind attrition using Tableau. • Deployed Supervised ML Models to improve retention rate achieving accuracy of 75.28% on test data for Random Forest Classifier(RFC).

 # Tools Used
-Excel for Data Cleaning
+1.Excel for Data Cleaning

-Tableau for creating dashboard
+2.Tableau for creating dashboard

-SQL for analysis
+3.SQL for analysis

-Python for Model Building
+4.Python for Model Building

 # Analytics
 Below is the dashboard I created to better understand dataset.